 Onward Israel Career Passport is a totally different approach to experiencing Israel.
 Work and live like a local in Tel Aviv alongside a community of other professionals from different backgrounds and industries.
 Come with your job and a suitcase.
 We’ll take care of the rest.
 We provide everything you need to embrace your Israel adventure.

 The Onward Israel Career Passport experience offers a unique experience for digital nomads and for those who are now working remotely.
-Bring your work with you from home and live in Tel Aviv.
+Bring your work with you from home and live in Jerusalem.
 Immerse yourself in contemporary Israeli society.
 Experience Israel through Onward Israel’s exclusive day trips, volunteer opportunities, overnights and seminars.
 In your free time, explore Israel’s amazing restaurants, beaches, and nightlife with a cohort of other young adults.

 Work days will be largely devoted to people’s individual remote work taking into account differing work schedules and time zones.
 Click here for a Summary of the Career Passport program for Employers.